chethanvasishta/essential-cs/README.md

     - Helloworld.exe - 32-bit MSVC-14, dep.dll 64-bit MSVC-14?
 If that works, how?
 If not, why not?
     - Is there a run a program compiled for Intel x86 processor on a AMD processor?
 What about ARM processors?
         - Can a program compiled for a Intel x86 processor run on any Intel x86 processor?
+10. [Heaps]
+    - When malloc() allocates a new memory allocation, say 100 bytes, is a new heap created always?
+    - If not, is an existing heap reused?
+Can two allocations share a heap?
+If so, who does the bookkeeping?
+    - Can multiple heaps exist inside a process?
+    - When an allocation is freed, what happens inside the heap?
+    - new vs. malloc
+        - What the difference between new and malloc
+        - Can you call free on a memory allocation created by the new operator
+        - Can there be multiple malloc() in the same program?
+If yes, can a free() deallocate memory created by either of the malloc()
+        - What happens if you free a pointer twice?
+    - Exercise:
+        - [Basic] Fix memory leaks in TODO program
+        - [Intermediate] Write your memory allocator
+11. [Crash]

 ### Multiple-Processes